Positive Education Toolkit

 • Highlights of the day

-• Superhero Strengths
+• Superhero strengths

-For more game ideas, you can download our guide here .
+For more game ideas, you can download our guide. here.

-- Fantastic Powers Cards (for ages 6-12):
+The Cards of Fantastic Powers (for ages 6-12):

 - 2nd game: you will become a detective to discover the powers of the people around you.